-Casa Mila is one of Gaudi’s most successful commercial and private mixed-use buildings created in Barcelona and in the fashionable Gracia district.
+Casa Mila is one of Gaudi’s most successful commercial and private mixed-use buildings created in Barcelona and in the fashionable Gracia district and one of the most distinctive Barcelona attraction to visit.
 This complex located at 92 Passeig de Gracia sits in one of the most prestigious areas in Barcelona.
 Gaudi’s civil project was started in 1906 to 1910 represents the new architectural style of Catalan Moderisme to a new level with organic undulating forms and beautiful wrought iron work on the balconies and windows of the buildings facade.

 The famous chimney pots of Casa Mila and rolling roof